veltalldev/portfolio/content/personal/writing/ethan-qa.md

 ---
-title: "Ethan and the Lottery Ticket: A Moment of Unexpected Depth"
+title: "Ethan and the Youths"
 date: 2024-02-05
 lastmod: 2024-02-05
 draft: false